brianray/mm/README.markdown

 Marmir is powerful and fun
 ==========================

-Marmir takes python data structures and turns them into spreadsheets.
+Marmir takes Python data structures and turns them into spreadsheets.

 It is xlwt and google spreadsheets on steroids.

 ## Marmir is written with love

-Brian Ray (@branray) wrote Marmir.
+Brian Ray (@brianray) wrote Marmir.
 Brian: is the organizer of ChiPy (http://chipy.org); one of the top 25 tech in Chicago (according to Crains Oct 2011); been professionaly developing software for business for 15 years ; and is sick of sub-par Python libraries for creating business spreadsheets.